 Threads and ply

-Shirts, like your suit, can vary in their thread count.
-A righer thread count means a smoother, silkier and more expensive fabric.
+Shirts, like your suit (or even bedsheets), can vary in their thread count.
+A higher thread count means a smoother, silkier, and often more expensive fabric.

-When talking about ply, we are describing how many yarns are twisted together to make a single thread.
-If you buy a two-ply shirt, it means that the threads are made out of two yarns.
-Two-ply is generally considered superior to single-ply fabrics, but there is also a three-ply you can consider.
+The term ply describes how many yarns are twisted together to form a single thread.
+If you buy a two-ply shirt, it means the threads are made from two yarns twisted together.
+Two-ply fabrics are generally considered superior to single-ply, but for a touch of luxury, you can opt for the even finer three-ply.